Unequal time correlators of stochastic scalar fields in de Sitter space: General properties of the correlator

 Finally, we mention that the $\eta$ component of the self-energy \eqref{eq:gamma2general} can be interpreted as the effective noise correlator dressed by the nonlinear effect of the infrared modes themselves.
 Indeed, as recalled in the Appendix~\ref{sec:quantumvsstochastic}, the general expression of the correlator of a Langevin process with a colored noise

 is, in frequency space,

 Using the exact relations \eqref{eq:Gphiphi} and \eqref{eq:Gretarded}, we deduce that

 can be interpreted as an effective colored noise kernel as announced.
-The tree-level exppression $\eta_{\rm free}(\omega)=1$ corresponds to the white noise contribution \eqref{eq:whitenoise} from the ultraviolet modes in the present effective stochatic theory.
+The tree-level expression $\eta_{\rm free}(\omega)=1$ corresponds to the white noise contribution \eqref{eq:whitenoise} from the ultraviolet modes in the present effective stochastic theory.
 As we shall see below, nonlocal loop corrections bring a nontrivial frequency dependence which corresponds to the effective dressing of the noise kernel from the nonlinear infrared dynamics.